ardatan/graphql-mesh/website/docs/handlers/openapi.md

 ```

 ## Overriding default Query/Mutation operations
 By default OpenAPI-to-GraphQL will place all GET operations into Query fields and all other operations into Mutation fields; with this option you can manually override this process.
-The operation is identifed first by the title of the OAS, then the path of the operation, and lastly the method of the operation.
+In order to switch between Query and Mutation operations, and vice versa, you need to define a rule per override, consisting of: OAS title, path of the operation, method of the operation and finally the destination type (e.g. Query or Mutation).
-In order to switch between Query and Mutation operations you should change the value of the method to an integer corresponding to either 0, or 1; which stands to Query or Mutation respectively.
+See example below:

 ```yaml
 sources: